All you need to know about payment orchestration

 The traditional process of manual reconciliation is also prone to human errors that are expensive to fix in the long run.
 Relying on manual reconciliation forces merchants to try and strike a difficult balance between delivering timely reports and being 100% accurate.
 If this balance is not maintained this could affect the efficiency of the company and, in turn, its ability to generate good profits.

 Lack of fraud management

 With the current pandemic taking a lot of offline business transactions online, customers and merchants are at a higher risk for online fraud.
-With the introduction of EMV chips, fraud rates in Card Present transactions have seen a significant drop.
-As a result, fraudsters are focusing more on Card Not Present transactions, increasing the merchants’ need for protection against them.
-Most merchants do not have fraud management set up for their online transactions which make them an easy target.
+With the introduction of EVM chips, fraud rates in Card-Present transactions have seen a significant drop.
+As a result, fraudsters are focusing more on Card-Not-Present transactions, increasing the merchants’ need for protection against them.
+Most merchants do not have fraud management tools in place for their online transactions which makes them an easy target.

 Integration complexities are a competitive disadvantage

 Larger companies like Amazon, Netflix, Uber, etc. heavily invest in enhancing their payment infrastructure and payment innovations, resulting in faster checkouts, less friction, and just an overall customer-friendly experience.
 It can be tough for smaller merchants to keep up and stay competitive in such markets.
 In order to do so, they must consistently stay innovative and agile in terms of their business functioning.